 |Showing: 18 Random Results||Advanced Search|

 TrinityVisit us to learn about Trinity’s military history at this site while also learning about its latter history as a lighthouse.

-Cow HeadLocated in the enclave of Gros Morne Park off Route 430. located on scenic Cow Head Summerside Trail.
+Cow HeadLocated in the enclave of Gros Morne Park, on the scenic Cow Head Summerside Trail.

-Bell IslandLocated at the East End of the island, on Lighthouse Road. is a well-preserved lighthouse in operation since 1939.
+Bell IslandLocated at the east end of the island, a well- preserved lighthouse in operation since 1939.

 Rose BlancheThis is one of the last granite lighthouses on the Atlantic seaboard.
 It was built in 1873 and restored in 1999.

-Harbour BretonWalk the scenic trail with Harbour Breton Bay Fjord as your backdrop and learn life at the lighthouse.
+Harbour BretonWalk the scenic trail with Harbour Breton Bay Fjord as your backdrop and learn about life at the lighthouse.
+Great backdrop for pictures.